hashicorp/terraform-provider-aws/website/docs/r/pipes_pipe.html.markdown

 }
 ```

-Using `terraform import`, import Pipes using the `name`.
+Using `terraform import`, import pipes using the `name`.
 For example:

 ```console
 % terraform import aws_pipes_pipe.example my-pipe